The superpower every leader needs: listening to empower

 How can you create a safe environment that encourages independent thinking?

-It’s important to hear what people have to say.
-They may raise a question you’re overlooked or call out a risk or a consequence that you need to plan for.
-They may have knowledge from experience that enables the team to see “if we make this decision, here’s a consequence that we need to plan for”.
+Using the Thinking Environment framework and conditions will help you create a non-judgemental place where people feel safe to offer opinions, without fear of ridicule, to speak without feeling they need to agree with everyone else.
+Where they can have the confidence and courage to articulate their opinions even if they are at variance with others.
+It’s important to hear what people have to say, even it it seems challenging.
+They may raise a question about something that has been overlooked or call out a risk.
+They may have knowledge from experience that enables others to see “if we make this decision, here’s a consequence that we need to plan for”.

 If you ever hear people saying “I agree with what everyone else said” or “I don’t think what I have to say is of any value” or “you may not like what I’m going to say”, it can be a sign that you need to encourage more independent thinking.
-Giving people time to think without interruption, offering them questions that encourage them to think for themselves, can help people move from a cautious and compliant way of working to build their capacity to think for themselves.
-As Nancy Kline has said: “ the greatest gift we can offer each other is the framework in which to think for ourselves”.

 Creative Thinking comes from valuing different and independent thinking.

-Listening to other people’s different perspectives can spark creative thinking.
 Unless you give people the opportunity to offer their own thoughts, from their own knowledge and experience, you won’t fully access the diverse thinking that’s available within a group or team.

 While colleagues may have similar backgrounds or roles, everyone sees the world through their own lens.
 Some of us focus on what is real, others are drawn to imagine what might be.
 Some people look to the past, reflecting on experiences, whereas others will think about the future, will look to what’s possible.
 Hearing different views can help us question assumptions, shift perspectives, elevate our thinking.
 Inviting and valuing different perspectives enriches the exploration of possibilities, of ideas and solutions.